Skip to main content

 A bomber jacket with a Peter Saville graphic that launched fashion's obsession with archive pieces.

 The bomber’s afterlife has been extraordinary.
-It appears in museum exhibitions, commands five-figure prices at auction, and has been referenced — directly and indirectly — by dozens of subsequent designer-musician collaborations.
-But its most significant legacy is conceptual.
+It appears in museum exhibitions, commands prices ranging from eight thousand to nearly eighteen thousand dollars on platforms like Grailed and 1stDibs, and has been referenced — directly and indirectly — by dozens of subsequent designer-musician collaborations, from Supreme’s own Peter Saville partnership beginning in 2013 to the broader proliferation of graphic-driven luxury outerwear.
+The pieces circulate through a secondary market that treats them less as clothing than as cultural artifacts, objects whose value derives not from their materials — cotton canvas, polyester fleece, hand-applied paint — but from their position in a narrative that connects Manchester’s post-industrial music scene to the galleries and runways of continental Europe.
+Collectors track the individual variations with forensic attention, cataloguing the specific Saville designs that appear on each parka, the condition of the hand-painted surfaces, the presence or absence of the detachable lining.
+The rigor is indistinguishable from connoisseurship in any other collecting field, which is precisely what Simons’s work made possible.
+But the bomber’s most significant legacy is conceptual.
 Before the New Order Bomber, fashion’s relationship with its own past was nostalgic and diffuse.
 After it, specific pieces from specific collections became objects of obsessive desire, studied and catalogued with the rigor previously reserved for vintage guitars or first-edition books.
+Grailed, the platform that has done more than any other to institutionalize archive fashion culture, owes its conceptual foundation to the market that formed around these jackets.
 Simons did not intend to create a market.
 He intended to make a jacket.
-The market built itself around the jacket’s gravity.
+The market built itself around the jacket’s gravity, and it has not stopped expanding since.